okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/features/index.md

 #### Example Usage

-The following request would return the Feature dependencies for a Feature with an `id` value of `ftrlBPVcRtYP2epHSMHn`.
+The following request returns the Feature dependencies for a Feature with an `id` value of `ftrlBPVcRtYP2epHSMHn`.

 ##### Request